Lyngdorf TDAI 3400

 I am constantly struck by how smoothly the streaming functions of the TDAI 3400 are integrated.
 It is simple and quick to switch from any form of streaming to another without any functional or sonic glitches at all.

 Roon provides an easy way to listen to most anything except a few subscription services like Siriux/XM and JazzRadio, for which AirPlay is required.
-Unless I want to be very picky indeed, I usually listen via Roon, especially if i'm internet radio surfing mode.
+Unless I want to be very picky indeed, I usually listen via Roon, especially if I'm in internet radio surfing mode.
 For many stations, in ten seconds or less, Roon provides a three-click method of moving from the low-res internet radio stream to CD or better quality of the same program streamed from Tidal or Qobuz

 If I want to be picky about subjective sonic quality, with the Lyngdorf, the Tidal Connect input provides the absolute highest subjective quality for Tidal sources.
 The sonic quality of Mconnect via the Lyngdorf's UPnP input is the highest available for Qobuz, but only very slightly better than that of Roon.